 In May 2012, 28 members of the U.S. of House Representatives sent a letter to the International Ice Hockey Federation urging it to move its 2014 World Hockey Championship from Minsk, Belarus due to its continued imprisonment of Statkevich and other opposition politicians.

 Statkevich received a pardon and was released from prison on August 22, 2015.

-Freedom Now and Hogan Lovells represented Statkevich as his international pro-Bono legal counsel.
+Freedom Now and Hogan Lovells represent Statkevich as his international pro bono legal counsel.